DataDog/kics/documentation/rules/terraform/aws/sso_permission_with_inadequate_user_session_duration.md

 ### Description

  Single Sign-On (SSO) permission sets should restrict user session durations to a maximum of one hour to reduce the window of opportunity for unauthorized access and session hijacking.
-Allowing longer session durations by setting the `session_duration` attribute to values like `"PT2H"` or `"PT1H1M"` in the `aws_ssoadmin_permission_set` resource increases the risk of attackers leveraging stale or stolen sessions.
-Configuring session durations to `session_duration = "PT1H"` or omitting the duration in the configuration enforces this security best practice and helps limit potential exposure.
+Allowing longer session durations by setting the `session_duration` attribute to values such as `"PT2H"` or `"PT1H1M"` in the `aws_ssoadmin_permission_set` resource increases the risk of attackers leveraging stale or stolen sessions.
+Configuring session durations to `session_duration = "PT1H"`, or omitting the duration in the configuration enforces this security best practice and helps limit potential exposure.

 ```
 resource "aws_ssoadmin_permission_set" "example" {